dw2/chop-lines/README.md

 | **ellipsis**   | ReactNode or ReactElement&lt;any&gt; | "&hellip;" |
 | **children**   | ReactNode or ReactElement&lt;any&gt; | required   |

-*Note: Due to the package size, it is recommend to use a simpler solution such as ReactTruncate for truncating simple text strings.*

 ## Example
 ```
 <ChopLines